Rev. Aurelia Dávila Pratt: Lead Pastor

 Contact Naomi at naomi@peacewilco.com

-Rev. Matthew Hanzelka: Pastor of Community Care
+Rev. Matthew Hanzelka: Support Pastor

 Matthew is a founding member of Peace and serves as the Pastor of Community Care.
 He holds a B.S. degree in Financial Planning from Texas Tech University, an M.Div. degree from George W. Truett Theological Seminary, and has completed Level I, Level II, and Supervisory CPE units.
 He is also a U.S. Air Force Reserve Chaplain and a hospital chaplain.